-- 5.4.2 Helicopters may turn onto their departure heading at any height after take-off, provided it is safe to do so1. - 5.4.3 When approaching to land at a marked helipad or suitable clear area, helicopter pilots should avoid the flow of fixed-wing aircraft. - 5.4.4 Pilots flying aircraft other than helicopters should be aware that helicopter operations are not restricted to helipads.
-Some rotorcraft, particularly when operating at a high take-off weight, require the use of a runway to accelerate to take-off speeds in a similar way to aeroplanes. - 5.4.5 Helicopters and gyroplanes can fly slower than fixed-wing aircraft and approach to land at steeper angles.
-Both helicopters and gyroplanes can be expected to practise power-off landings (autorotations) which involve a very steep approach and high rate of descent. - 5.4.6 As helicopter and gyroplane operations can be varied and flexible, pilots need to ensure that they monitor and advise other aircraft of their position and intentions by radio where applicable.
+- 5.4.2 Helicopters may turn onto their departure heading at any height after take-off, provided it is safe to do so1. - 5.4.3 When approaching to land at a marked helipad or suitable clear area, helicopter pilots should avoid the flow of fixed-wing aircraft. - 5.4.4 For aerodromes with both glider and helicopter operations, helicopter pilots should follow the standard traffic patterns to avoid gliders that may be flying modified circuit patterns. - 5.4.5 Pilots flying aircraft other than helicopters should be aware that helicopter operations are not restricted to helipads.
+Some rotorcraft, particularly when operating at a high take-off weight, require the use of a runway to accelerate to take-off speeds in a similar way to aeroplanes. - 5.4.6 Helicopters and gyroplanes can fly slower than fixed-wing aircraft and approach to land at steeper angles.
+Both helicopters and gyroplanes can be expected to practise power-off landings (autorotations) which involve a very steep approach and high rate of descent. - 5.4.7 As helicopter and gyroplane operations can be varied and flexible, pilots need to ensure that they monitor and advise other aircraft of their position and intentions by radio where applicable.